Michaelstanden/7DS-Card-Match/README.md

 I have used HTML, CSS, and JavaScript to build this game which will form part of my portfolio.

+A live link to the site, [click here](https://michaelstanden.github.io/7DS-Card-Match/)

 ## Table of Contents